StormBit/stormbit.github.io/help/policies.md

  - Staff will not interfere with independent channels (those not owned by the network) unless requested by channel owners or, in some cases, operators on the channel access list.
 If asked to step in, staff will make judgement calls based on network health and safety.
- - Staff will not abuse their priveleges to enforce network or channel rules in independent channels.
+ - Staff will not abuse their privileges to enforce network or channel rules in independent channels.
  - All channels are independent of the network, there are no restrictions on what is allowed in them as long as you comply with United States law and don't harm the network or other users.
  - Staff will interfere in the case of "stalkers" and other exceptional circumstances, regardless of